eclipse-archived/ceylon-lang.org/documentation/1.1/tour/dynamic.md

     };
     req.send();

 Thus, it's possible to create Ceylon libraries that provide a typesafe view of native JavaScript APIs.

+### Gotcha!

+Note that a `dynamic` interface is a convenient fiction!
+The Ceylon compiler can't do anything to ensure that the native JavaScript object you assign to the `dynamic` interface type _actually implements the operations_ that the interface declares!

+So, if you're not careful, you can _still_ get runtime type exceptions!

 ## Dynamic instantiation expressions

 Occasionally it's necessary to instantiate a JavaScript `Array` or plain JavaScript `Object` (which is not the same thing as a Ceylon `Object`!).
 We may use a special-purpose _dynamic enumeration expression_:

     dynamic {
         dynamic obj = dynamic [ hello="Hello, World"; count=11; ];